 - Identify and eliminate tobacco use disparities.

-The TPC Program works on promoting local smoke free air by working with various businesses in Kotzebue on passing a local smoke/tobacco free policy.
-We also promote quitting tobacco resources in 12 communities in the region through Maniilaq Association’s Tobacco Cessation Program and Alaska’s Tobacco Quit Line.
+The TPC Program works on preventing the use of tobacco in our younger generations by spreading awareness of the long term health repercussions and societal and financial costs of commercial tobacco use.
+We promote smoke free air by working with various businesses in Kotzebue to pass local tobacco free policies and we promote cessation resources in the twelve communities in the region through Maniilaq Associations Tobacco Cessation Program and Alaska’s Tobacco Quit Line.

 The Women, Infants and Children (WIC) program is a nutrition program that helps pregnant women, new mothers and young children eat well, learn about good nutrition and stay healthy.
 WIC provides:

 - Checks that can be used to purchase healthy foods such as milk, eggs, cereal, beans, yogurt and fruits and vegetables

 - Information about nutrition and health to help families eat well and be healthy

 - Assistance in finding health care and other community services